meryambyt/Projet_Threading/README.md

 python main.py filename.pdb filename.fasta
 ```

-This will print the results of the alignment on the terminal and create an output file **output.log**.
+This will print the alignment results on the terminal and create an output file **output.log**.
+Don't forget to specify the path in which you want the file to be located.
-Here is what the terminal will show :
-# NE PAS OUBLIER DE METTRE SCREEN

-And here is the content of the output.log file generated :
-# METTRE UN SCREEN ICI AUSSI
+Test files are provided in the **/data/** folder for data reproducibility.
+The results of those data are discussed in the paper called **BOULAYAT_MERYAM_threading.pdf**.